 Types of Travel Insurance

 Your credit card probably offers several types of travel related insurance.
-So, first, let’s define some of the more common types of travel insurance:
+So, let’s first define some of the more common types of travel insurance:

 - Lost or Damaged Luggage Insurance - As its name implies, this covers you up to a specified dollar amount if your luggage is lost or damaged on a common carrier (typically a plane, train, bus, or ship).

-- Trip Cancellation Insurance – If your trip is cancelled or interrupted due to illness, injury or death in your immediate family, your credit card company will reimburse you all or part of the costs of the trip, including airfare and hotel.
+- Trip Cancellation Insurance – If your trip is cancelled or interrupted due to illness, injury, or death in your immediate family, your credit card company will reimburse you all or part of the costs of the trip, including airfare and hotel.

 - Travel Accident Insurance – Travel accident insurance varies widely in the amount of coverage.
 For instance, many MasterCards cover you against accidental death and dismemberment, above and beyond what your common carrier might pay.
 Other travel accident insurance will cover your medical costs if you are injured on a trip that you booked with the credit card.
 This is especially important when traveling overseas, where your medical insurance policy may not be accepted.